 The Prospectory was set up in 2001 and run by Alison Kidd and Peter Williams.
 Alison is an experimental psychologist and Peter was a technical innovator.
 Sadly, Peter died of Motor Neurone Disease in 2019 and we have set up the ‘I’ve got an idea’ Fund in his memory.

 Before setting up The Prospectory, Alison and Peter spent many years working in Hewlett Packard Research Labs in Bristol as principal scientists – studying information and communication behaviour, inventing and developing new HP products and running early technology trials.

 Alison has a MA in Psychology from the University of St Andrews and a PhD in Experimental Psychology from the University of Sheffield.
 She has edited a book, published many academic papers and presented invited talks on her work at conferences, business seminars and universities.
-She occasionally appears on BBC TV and Radio talking about her research.
+She has occasiopnally appeared on BBC TV and Radio talking about her research.
 Alison is particularly interested in irrational behaviour and how what we do changes what we think (rather than vice versa).
 Her main research tools are everyday language analysis and real world experiments.
 Alison is a Fellow of the Royal College of Arts.

 Peter, my partner, sadly died in November 2019.
 He had a BA in Pure Mathematics from The University College of Wales, Aberystwyth and an MSc in Computer Science from Brunel University.
 After joining Hewlett Packard, Peter designed and helped develop the first commercial multi-node e-mail system, launched in 1981.
 Peter held international patents in the fields of electronic mail, object oriented systems and device protocols.
 Peter’s Prospectory research interests lay in energy reduction, ultra low energy transport and energy storage.